QyperXit/-barber-booking-3.0/README.md

-# Barber Booking Application
+# G|Barbers 3.0 - Advanced Barber Booking Platform

-A modern web application that allows customers to book appointments with barbers and lets barbers manage their availability and appointments.
+A modern, full-featured barber booking application that allows customers to book appointments with barbers and lets barbers manage their availability, appointments, and payments.
+This is version 3.0 of the G|Barbers platform, completely rebuilt with the latest technologies.

+## Evolution from Previous Versions

+This application is the third iteration of the G|Barbers platform, representing a significant technological upgrade:

+- **Version 1.0**: Initial concept with basic booking functionality
+- **Version 2.0**: Added user authentication and basic barber management using Next.js, TailwindCSS, Kinde Authentication, and Strapi backend
+- **Version 3.0** (Current): Complete rebuild with Next.js 15, Convex backend, Clerk authentication, and Stripe payment processing

+## Key Improvements in Version 3.0

+- **Modern Tech Stack**: Upgraded from Strapi to Convex for real-time database and serverless functions
+- **Enhanced Authentication**: Migrated from Kinde to Clerk for more robust user management
+- **Payment Processing**: Added Stripe integration with Connect for barber payments
+- **Real-time Updates**: All changes to availability and bookings are reflected instantly
+- **Improved Barber Dashboard**: Comprehensive tools for availability management and appointment tracking
+- **Responsive Design**: Fully responsive UI built with Shadcn UI components

 ## Features

 - **Customer Booking**: Users can browse available barbers, select dates, and book available time slots
 - **Barber Dashboard**: Barbers can set their availability, view upcoming appointments, and manage their schedule
+- **Payment Processing**: Integrated Stripe payments with barber payouts via Stripe Connect
 - **Real-time Updates**: All changes to availability and bookings are reflected in real-time
-- **Responsive UI**: Works on mobile and desktop devices
+- **Responsive UI**: Works seamlessly on mobile and desktop devices

-For detailed documentation, see [PROJECT_REFERENCE.md](./PROJECT_REFERENCE.md).
+## Tech Stack

+- **Frontend**: Next.js 15.2.2 with React 19.0.0
+- **Backend**: Convex for database, API, and serverless functions
+- **Authentication**: Clerk for user authentication
+- **Styling**: Shadcn UI components
+- **Payments**: Stripe Connect for payment processing

 ---